radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/create-user.md

 ![image description](images/create-options.png)

 Once you have completed the *User Details* and *Role Details* sections, select **Save** to create the new user.
-They will receive an email notification at the email address associated with their user account confirming their role has been created (**confirming with RL**).
+They will receive an email notification at the email address associated with their user account confirming their user creation and the link to the EOC.

 ![image description](images/create-save.png)